ICanBoogie/ICanBoogie/README.md

 3.1\.
 The HTTP response code is set to 500, so that if a fatal error occurs the error message won't be sent with the HTTP code 200 (Ok).

 3.2\.
-The initial request is obtained and the `ICanBoogie\Core::run` event is fired with it.
+The initial request is obtained and the `ICanBoogie\Application::run` event is fired with it.

 3.3\.
 The request is executed to obtain a response.